Stress (Cortisol) Test

 Most of us know that cortisol is the primary stress hormone in our bodies that’s released when we experience moments of anxiety, fear, or other stressful events.
 While cortisol is often viewed as a stress hormone that contributes to weight gain, skin conditions, and other adverse symptoms, cortisol is an essential hormone that influences our body’s ability to metabolise glucose, control blood pressure, regulate inflammation, and respond to danger.

-Cortisol is one of several steroid hormones that are produced by the adrenal glands, which are regulated by the pituitary gland.
-When released into the bloodstream, cortisol can influence many parts of the body, such as the liver, pancreas, muscle tissues, and insulin production, Cortisol is a necessary component to the fight or flight response – which is a natural reaction to perceived threats – but it’s also released in stressful situations that are less threatening.
+Cortisol is one of several steroid hormones that are produced by the adrenal glands, and are regulated by the pituitary gland.
+When released into the bloodstream, cortisol can influence many parts of the body, such as the liver, pancreas, muscle tissues, and insulin production.
+Cortisol is a necessary component of the fight-or-flight response, which is a natural reaction to perceived threats.
+However, it’s also released in stressful situations that are less threatening.

 Having the right balance of cortisol hormone is essential for optimal health, which is why testing your cortisol levels can be an important measure to know exactly where your body stands and what, if any, action you should take to better balance this important stress hormone.